Where We are. . .

 Trillium was granted full three-year accreditation.
 Full accreditation indicates that Trillium’s quality improvement and member protection programs meet or exceed NCQA standards.

 External Quality Reviews (EQR)

 The annual review includes two phases: a desk review of key documents and an on-site review of administrative and clinical operations.
-The current EQRO for DHHS is the Carolinas Center for Medical Excellence (CCME).
+The current EQRO for NCDHHS is the Carolinas Center for Medical Excellence (CCME).